Serotonin and customer satisfaction

 If you want to make your product more appealing (and your customer happy), make sure your customers trust you.
 But, just like with the leaders, you need to kéép their trust.
 High levels of trust and low levels of perceived risk make the magic happen.
 Here are some examples of how to do this:

 Add testimonials from satisfied customers; you might have already done this, but did you also include a picture and their name?
 Make sure to make the testimonials as personal as possible.
 In this way, your customer will identify more with the testimonial and as a result empathize more with your product.
 If you add a picture, try to use positive, bright pictures.
 Trust in combination with positive priming is a success formula.

 Testimonials are the perfect example of social proof.
 You’ll show that others approve your product, which makes you look very trustworthy.
 Besides testimonials, there are other ways to use the principle of social proof in your online marketing.
-With a few small adjustments could Netflix make binge-watching a lot more enjoyable.

 Add trust badges to reduce perceived risk; would you buy something from a website that might look a bit dodgy?
 The internet is still a place where people take advantage of others.
 Examples of effective trust badges are the ones that show a safe payment method or money back guarantee.
 With the badges, you create more trust and increase conversion rates.
 This study found that even 71% of the customers look for a trust badge before doing an online purchase!